telerik/maui-docs/controls/autocomplete/templates/overview.md

 ### NoResults Template

-Here is an example how the NoResults Template could be defined:
+Here is an example how the `NoResults` Template can be defined:

 ```XAML
 <telerik:RadAutoComplete.NoResultsTemplate>